top of page

 GENERATIVE AI FOR WRITERS: WHERE DO WE GO FROM HERE?

-Whether we’re pro-AI, anti-AI, or somewhere in the middle: we cannot ignore the robot in the room any longer.
+Whether we're pro-AI, anti-AI, or somewhere in the middle: we cannot ignore the bot in the room any longer.

-This blog post is my attempt to acknowledge the rapid technological developments in our field, work through my own (mixed) feelings about generative AI, and help me work out my personal and professional stance on AI going forward (and hopefully help others do the same).
+I always try to keep a balanced and open mind in all areas of life.
+This blog post is my attempt to acknowledge the rapid technological developments in the writing and editing field, work through my own (mixed) feelings about generative AI, and to solidify my professional stance on AI going forward (and hopefully help others do the same).

 Happy and sad theatre faces drawn as black and white robotic faces